Muxelmann/CatEEGfMRIStudy/README.md

 The `CatStudy` Class is used and it provides all the functionality to interface with Psychtoolbox and draw all squares etc.
 Every single file is commented and should be very self-explanatory.

-## Ideas
-Rather than using buttons for the four quadrants to answer where the colour change was perceived, use a joystick.
-Apparently to obtain the joystick input use:

-``[x, y, z, buttons] = WinJoystickMex(0);``

-But we will investigate that after consolidating with the project's leading neuroscientist / psychologist.

 ## TODOs
+- Either add non-changing squares along the centre and middle axis or increase the gap between top and bottom, and left and right squares
 - Add a "pause" screen to display in between blocks
-- Fix the quarter colouring and question/answer text to match the subject's input mechanism
 - Write the EEG interface to send time signals to EEG computer over some COM/Serial/Parallel port
 - Write finite state machine (FSM) to keep track of the trial progress for the EEG interface
 - Upgrade the difficulty mechanism to instead of basing it on the past N trials (i.e. moving average)
 - Send mark instructions via the EEG interface whilst conducting pilot trials

 <!-- more -->

+## Ideas for later
+Rather than using buttons for the four quadrants to answer where the colour change was perceived, use a joystick.
+Apparently to obtain the joystick input use:

+``[x, y, z, buttons] = WinJoystickMex(0);``

+But we will investigate that after consolidating with the project's leading neuroscientist / psychologist.

 # Some detail